Thymichthys: Characteristics

-Thymichthys handfish are separated from the other handfish genera by the possession if war-like bumps, clearly marked sensory scales and dermal appendages on the skin.
+Thymichthys handfish are separated from the other handfish genera by the possession of wart-like bumps, clearly marked sensory scales and dermal appendages on the skin.

 They also have a comparatively deeper body. the depth at the second dorsal fin being between 32% and 52% of the standard length.
 The body varies in shape from almost triangular to elongate with a slightly compressed cross-section and they have a short caudal peduncle.
 Their illicium may be thick or thin and is around 2 to 3.5 times the length of the head and 4 times the length of the esca.
 The surface of the skin is typically smooth with a scattering of embedded scales.
 These scales bear short, rearwards pointing and adpressed spinules which have a single or double point and the scales have irregularly shaped bases.
 They usually have vividly coloured bodies, strongly patterned with spots, blotches and reticulations.
 The species in this genus have maximum published lengths of around 9 cm.